404jv/rentx/README.md

 ...
 ```

-and then start to immigrate all the inject of DayjsDateProvider to `DatefnsDateProvider`.
+And then start to immigrate all the injections of DayjsDateProvider to `DatefnsDateProvider`.
 For example, in the CreateRentalUseCase:

 ```typescript
 ...